SydnieKiara/Project-1-Roman-Numeral-Calculator-/README.md

 # Project-1-Roman-Numeral-Calculator-
 The Roman Numeral Calculator is a command-line tool written in Python that allows users to perform basic arithmetic operations using Roman numerals.
+This project supports addition, subtraction, multiplication, and division while adhering to the specific constraints of the Roman numeral system (no zero, fractions, negative values, or numbers above 3,999).
+The calculator can parse complex expressions with grouping operators such as parentheses () and square brackets [] while respecting the order of operations.